zounasL/Fix-Hack-Learn---SharePoint/README.md

 # Have own restricted mobile news template
 When you check the `Clearbox Employee mobile app choices` result ( https://www.clearbox.co.uk/employee-mobile-app-choices-2021/ ) what all of those apps have common is that every apps are using relatively simple rich text editor for content creation.

-What we can do to replicate this kind of content creations in Sharepoint is following.
+What we can do to replicate this kind of content creations in SharePoint is following.
 Create a mobile news specific template and restrict web part usage in this page.
 Then in the mobile app we can do a custom rendering logic for the selected web parts which means that we don’t need to open it into browser.
-This way we can utilize Sharepoint web parts in the news.
-Of course, we also can have like ex. external text editor PWA for content creation, but our focus was doing it in Sharepoint.
+This way we can utilize SharePoint web parts in the news.
+Of course, we also can have like ex. external text editor PWA for content creation, but our focus was doing it in SharePoint.

 **Cool, but how we get the data?** We can get the web part data by using SP search api and parse/decode the “CanvasContent” field.
 This field has all the information what is needed to do a custom rendering for the web part.